OldLipe/focos-app/README.md

 <!-- badges: end -->

 Simple Shiny application that accesses hotspots provided by Queimadas project.
-The WFS, WMS, TMS and STAC services are accessed.
+We access WFS, WMS, TMS and STAC services.
 The interactive visualization was done with a leaflet.

 Live example: